What Does an Advertising Agency Creative Director Do?

 Education, Training, & Certification

-Agencies usually ask for five to seven years of related experience.
+- Prior experience: Agencies usually ask for five to seven years of related job experience.
 In larger cities, they tend to ask for at least 10 years of experience.

 Ad Agency Creative Director Skills & Competencies

-Aspiring creative directors often have to wait years before they land their first job in that role.
+Aspiring creative directors often wait years before they attain their first job in that role.
 There are many qualities and talents they have to possess to achieve that goal and be successful in this position:

-- Leadership: Creative directors have to be able to lead—and inspire—a team of people who are also very creative and may be averse to taking direction.
+- Leadership: Creative directors lead and inspire a team of people who are also very creative and may be averse to taking direction.

-- Experience doing the jobs of the people they're managing: A solid background in copywriting or design and art direction is a must-have.
+- Experience doing the jobs of the people they manage: A solid background in copywriting or design and art direction is a must-have.

 - Technological savvy: Experience with Photoshop, Illustrator, InDesign, Flash, PowerPoint, HTML, PHP, and other programs is often required.

-- Willingness to travel: Creative directors frequently have to travel to meet with clients or attend industry-related events.
+- Willingness to travel: Creative directors frequently travel to meet with clients or attend industry-related events.

 The Bureau of Labor Statistics does not offer predictions of job growth for advertising agency creative directors.